(225 ILCS 57/25)

 of training, demonstration of competency, and adherence to ethical standards.

-they are members of the American Organization of Bodywork Therapies of Asia as
+(g) Until January 1, 2024, members of the American Organization for Bodywork Therapies of Asia are exempt from licensure under this Act.

 (h) Practitioners of other forms of bodywork who restrict manipulation of